Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 How Dare You Die on Me!: Sonic was thought to had been dead after an explosion of alien tech, but was really flung halfway across the universe.
 He returned a year later and continued his role as a hero.
 This, however, led to Sally breaking up with him.

-Humans Are The Real Monsters: There has been some subtext in this direction, although there have been subversions and exceptions since nearly the beginning.
+Humans Are the Real Monsters: There has been some subtext in this direction, although there have been subversions and exceptions since nearly the beginning.
 The Mobians and the "Overlanders" were at war... over what turned out to be a misunderstanding, and there were bastards fighting on both sides of the conflict.
 Yet humans were portrayed as the more warlike and barbaric species even in flashbacks that predated the war.
-With the introduction of more sympathetic humans such as Nate Morgan and Hope Kintobar, and the human cities from the games, their (our) image appears to have improved, and the comic seems reluctant to dip back into the old subtext.
+With the introduction of more sympathetic humans such as Nate Morgan and Hope Kintobar, and the human cities from the games, their image appears to have improved, and the comic refuses to dip back into the old subtext.

 Human Subspecies: The Overlanders and Mobians.
 Both were the result of the Xorda gene weapons that caused most life (human and animal) to break down into a primordial goop, which reformed thousands of years later.
 The Overlanders were the physiologically closest to humanity in the comics… until Sonic Adventure had to be adapted, resulting in Homo sapiens Humans appearing.